 We created this guide in collaboration with guest author Jessica Harte, an expat living and working in Lima.
 We’re so happy she agreed to share her insider knowledge of the city of Lima, and help you choose the best place to stay in Lima for your own unique trip!

 Disclosure: This Where to Stay in Lima travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Water dominates everything in Lima, the second largest desert city in the world.
 Mist fills the streets but rain almost never falls.
 Incan canal systems live on under the main avenues, continuing to shape the city.
 Green parks and gardens are treasures to be closely guarded and cared for.

 Bordered by an ocean on one side and a mountain range on the other, this is a city of extremes.
 The overwhelming color is sand but it’s outlined by bright building facades, the occasional patch of green, and bright flashes of flowers.

 Lima is testament to its residents’ can-do attitude.
 Things seem put together at random.
 Houses look like they’ve been knocked up overnight, traffic jams aren’t complete without street vendors weaving between the cars, living rooms double up as impromptu restaurants – this city is always hustling, always on the move.

 The center of Lima is not really the center of Lima.
 The key to deciding where to stay in Lima Peru, is to understand that the Lima historic center was abandoned by the middle classes in the second half of the 20th century and it’s now the neighborhoods to the south which attract visitors and better off Limeños.